ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Exploring Next.js 15: A Comprehensive Guide to the Latest Features and Enhancements - <a href="https://medium.com/@byte.architect/exploring-next-js-15-a-comprehensive-guide-to-the-latest-features-and-enhancements-8ba0e364de49?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Optimized My React Particle Background Instead of Removing It - <a href="https://medium.com/@escobedo.jose/why-i-optimized-my-react-particle-background-instead-of-removing-it-6e2b308e0af9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Byte Architect`**
+✍️ **posted by `Jose Escobedo`**

-<blockquote>Next.js 15 marks a significant milestone in the evolution of the popular React framework, introducing a suite of features aimed at…
+<blockquote>🚨 The Issue: Heroku Memory Quota Exceeded
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building my own React.js-based portfolio website.  - <a href="https://medium.com/@kiransamanta945/building-my-own-react-js-based-portfolio-website-3c416f73e95e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Compiler in 2025: How It Works & Why It’s a Game-Changer - <a href="https://medium.com/lets-code-future/react-compiler-in-2025-how-it-works-why-its-a-game-changer-5493960974fc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kiransamanta`**
+✍️ **posted by `Harsh Vardhan`**

-<blockquote>Although it may seem fairly normal and unremarkable to have a React.js-based portfolio website nowadays, it is still quite a fascinating…
+<blockquote>React has come a long way — from class components to hooks, from client rendering to server components.
+But in 2025, something even more…
-Continue reading on Medium »</blockquote>
+Continue reading on Let’s Code Future »</blockquote>

 <h3>3.
-React.js Remix: Crafting Interactive Stories with React ✨ - <a href="https://the-expert-developer.medium.com/react-js-remix-crafting-interactive-stories-with-react-aa2e27d16a91?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering React Native Performance: Practical Insights for Mobile Engineers  - <a href="https://medium.com/@muhayminkhan111/mastering-react-native-performance-practical-insights-for-mobile-engineers-39f7eb08b4bb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `muhaymin khan`**

-<blockquote>Hey there, visionary React creators! 🌟
+<blockquote>Building high-performing mobile apps with React Native isn’t just about using the right components — it’s about understanding how the…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Use Prompt Files in VS Code (with a Real React Example) - <a href="https://pasinduprabhashitha.medium.com/how-to-use-prompt-files-in-vs-code-with-a-real-react-example-6bd440c4af0f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+FrontendWarrior.com — The FREE React + Frontend Practice Platform Every Developer Needs.. - <a href="https://medium.com/@rs904719/frontendwarrior-com-the-free-react-frontend-practice-platform-every-developer-needs-e3f37cbf0f47?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pasindu Prabhashitha`**
+✍️ **posted by `Rs`**

-<blockquote>In April 2025, VS Code introduced Prompt Files — a powerful way to automate tasks using AI chat.
-Here’s how I used them in a React project.
+<blockquote>Learning frontend development is hard ?
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why You Should Use Omit in TypeScript (With a Real Example) - <a href="https://joodi.medium.com/why-you-should-use-omit-in-typescript-with-a-real-example-6106cb13148a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React’s use() Hook in 2025: Async Logic Without the Boilerplate - <a href="https://medium.com/@harshvardhan8881/reacts-use-hook-in-2025-async-logic-without-the-boilerplate-f5dfc6d3dd70?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Harsh Vardhan`**

-<blockquote>When working with APIs in TypeScript, there’s a very common pattern:
+<blockquote>If you are not a medium member then Click here to read free
 Continue reading on Medium »</blockquote>

-<h3>6.
-De Back-Ender a Fullstack: Como o React.js Mudou Minha Jornada na
-Programação - <a href="https://medium.com/@klubitech/de-back-ender-a-fullstack-como-o-react-js-mudou-minha-jornada-na-programa%C3%A7%C3%A3o-76a4c2509f98?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Klubi Tech`**

-<blockquote>Por Socrates Antonopoulos, Engenheiro de Software no Klubi
-Continue reading on Medium »</blockquote>

-<h3>7.
-React 19: Optimize Like a Pro with the Smartest UI Tools Yet! - <a href="https://medium.com/@razankurouni/react-19-optimize-like-a-pro-with-the-smartest-ui-tools-yet-adc6bfe0aae2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Razan Kurouni`**

-<blockquote>React 19 has officially landed — and it’s not just another version bump.
- It’s a massive performance upgrade for frontend developers who… Continue reading on Medium »</blockquote>

-<h3>8.
-How Next.js 15 Is Shaping the Future of Full-Stack React Development - <a href="https://cody-by-umar.medium.com/how-next-js-15-is-shaping-the-future-of-full-stack-react-development-428ddee125e1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>React Server Components, Server Actions, Partial Prerendering, and a fully stable App Router — Next.js 15 isn’t just a release, it’s a…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How I Vibe Code with AI (Even When It Goes Haywire) - <a href="https://medium.com/@afaqak124/how-i-vibe-coded-an-web-app-with-cursor-nextjs-and-supabase-681f976b75dd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sitecore XP to XM Cloud Migration Strategy: A Step-by-Step Guide to Modernizing Your DXP - <a href="https://santosh-kumar.medium.com/sitecore-xp-to-xm-cloud-migration-strategy-a-step-by-step-guide-to-modernizing-your-dxp-c409886a77c8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FrivXd`**
+✍️ **posted by `Santosh Kumar`**

-<blockquote>The App we be building
+<blockquote>🎯 Objective of the Article:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Solo Dev Business That Feels Like a Startup - <a href="https://medium.com/@ahamisi777/building-a-solo-dev-business-that-feels-like-a-startup-b3f7416be965?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Use GraphQL Integrated Queries in Sitecore XM Cloud for Deep Content Trees - <a href="https://santosh-kumar.medium.com/how-to-use-graphql-integrated-queries-in-sitecore-xm-cloud-for-deep-content-trees-ad3fc878ff25?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adnan Hamisi`**
+✍️ **posted by `Santosh Kumar`**

-<blockquote>How to Run Lean Without Burning Out
+<blockquote>🔍 Objective of the Article
 Continue reading on Medium »</blockquote>

 <h3>3.
+Use ESLint Flat Configuration on NextJS and Format Code with Stylistic - <a href="https://medium.com/a-layman/use-eslint-flat-configuration-on-nextjs-and-format-code-with-stylistic-01e7af06aa14?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jen-Hsuan Hsieh (Sean)`**

+<blockquote>In this article, we’ll go through the progress to apply ESLint on NextJS with flat configurations.
+Additionally, we’ll try to format the…
+Continue reading on ALayman »</blockquote>

-Automated Testing in Fintechs: How I Ensure Accuracy and Trust in Financial Calculations - <a href="https://medium.com/@marcoaurelioabrantes/automated-testing-in-fintechs-how-i-ensure-accuracy-and-trust-in-financial-calculations-3a044b657b5e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Cookie-based Auth vs Header-based Auth in Fullstack Apps - <a href="https://medium.com/@thxdeadshotxht/cookie-based-auth-vs-header-based-auth-in-fullstack-apps-d33f34ed8fb4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marco Aurélio Soares Abrantes`**
+✍️ **posted by `Temka B`**

-<blockquote>In the world of fintechs, a 0.01% error in a calculation can cost millions — and, even worse, undermine user and market trust.
-In…
+<blockquote>A real-world comparison between cookie and header authentication in a fullstack app using Next.js App Router and Express + TypeScript.
 Continue reading on Medium »</blockquote>

-<h3>4.
-10 Next.js Anti Patterns to Avoid as a Next.js Developer - <a href="https://javascript.plainenglish.io/10-next-js-anti-patterns-to-avoid-as-a-next-js-developer-f7828bf569d4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Day 37: Mastering SSG and SSR in React + Next.js: What’s New in 2025? - <a href="https://javascript.plainenglish.io/day-37-mastering-ssg-and-ssr-in-react-next-js-whats-new-in-2025-15d3ec95a536?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Lokesh Prajapati`**

-<blockquote>Next.js 15’s App Router introduces powerful features like Server Components, Streaming, and improved data fetching.
-However, many…
+<blockquote>When building React applications, performance and SEO are major concerns.
+Next.js, the leading React framework, offers two powerful…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Why You Should Use Omit in TypeScript (With a Real Example) - <a href="https://joodi.medium.com/why-you-should-use-omit-in-typescript-with-a-real-example-6106cb13148a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**

-<blockquote>When working with APIs in TypeScript, there’s a very common pattern:
-Continue reading on Medium »</blockquote>

-<h3>6.
-Server Actions, Streaming, and More: The Full Power of Next.js 15 - <a href="https://cody-by-umar.medium.com/server-actions-streaming-and-more-the-full-power-of-next-js-15-bbfbe16cbecb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Next.js 15 is more than an upgrade — it’s a blueprint for how modern web apps should be built.
-Explore its most powerful features and how…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Building Faster, Smarter Apps with Next.js 15 and React Server Components - <a href="https://cody-by-umar.medium.com/building-faster-smarter-apps-with-next-js-15-and-react-server-components-f14b9c2b0cc0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>React Server Components (RSC) are no longer the future — they’re here, stable, and powerful in Next.js 15.
-Here’s how they’ll help you…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Behind the Scenes of Partial Prerendering in Next.js 15 - <a href="https://cody-by-umar.medium.com/behind-the-scenes-of-partial-prerendering-in-next-js-15-45907e19120f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Partial Prerendering (PPR) is one of the most exciting features in Next.js 15.
-But what exactly is it — and how does it work under the…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Next.js 15 for Beginners: What You Need to Know Before Upgrading - <a href="https://cody-by-umar.medium.com/next-js-15-for-beginners-what-you-need-to-know-before-upgrading-ee4d5b937065?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Thinking of upgrading your React app to Next.js 15?
-Here’s what’s new, what’s different, and what to expect — explained in plain English.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>